-As we all know, in March this year a coronavirus pandemic broke out, which forced us to enclose ourselves in four walls for almost 2 months and a lot of restrictions were imposed on everyone.
-Some clung to the government's restrictions, others were more skeptical.
+As we all know, in March 2020 a coronavirus pandemic broke out, which forced us to enclose ourselves in four walls for almost 2 months and a lot of restrictions were imposed on everyone, including generation z.
+Some clung to the government’s restrictions, others were more sceptical.

 The biggest challenge was encouraging Gen Z’s to apply restrictions and stay at home.
 Attempts were made to reach them with traditional media, but it wasn’t successful because young people don’t watch TV, don’t listen to the radio, and definitely don’t read newspapers.

-So we asked ourselves - what is the best way to reach Generation Z and make ourselves heard?
-The answer was right in front of us - live streaming platforms.
+So we asked ourselves – what is the best way to reach Generation Z and make ourselves heard?
+The answer was right in front of us – live streaming platfor

 inSTREAMLY is a place where hundreds of streamers come together and communicate with young people every day using their platform.
 Young people listen to their recommendations and streamers have a real influence on the decisions of their viewers.
 Why?
 Because together they form a community that is so important to this cohort.